cellehcim/tales-api/readme.md

-# Tales of the Hunger Games [District Hunger Games] API
+# Tales of the Hunger Games API

-This is a custom-written API based on `Tales of the Hunger Games`, a Hunger Games fanfiction by Christian Blanco.
+This is a custom-written API based on *Tales of the Hunger Games*, a *Hunger Games* fanfiction by Christian Blanco.

 It's hosted through Heroku and powered by Node.js.
 The data comes from what was picked up from watching the series, but also used the [HUngergamestales Wiki](https://hungergamestales.fandom.com/wiki/HUngergamestales_Wiki), [Khen Siapco's tribute list](m/spreadsheets/d/1A4_ryLpuz5rJIEfPzbYad3QqHS_GuGY06Aoz2YskBYo/edit#gid=0), and a few of Solaro's YouTube comments that rank District Hunger Games tributes (including cause of death), to accelerate the corresponding data entry.

+Please note that:
+1. I do not own *The Hunger Games* nor *Tales of the Hunger Games*.
+They're owned by both Suzanne Collins and Christian Blanco, respectively.
-Please note that this API contains unmarked spoilers about the series (specifically about who won each District Games and their placing in the Grand Final).
+2. This API contains unmarked spoilers about the series (specifically about who won each District Games and their placing in the Grand Final).
 User (and reader!) discretion is advised.

 ## What is *Tales of the Hunger Games* ("*Tales*")?